Tech-Applywizz-git-account/Digital-Resume/README.md

-# CareerCast - Video Resume Platform
+# careercast - Video Resume Platform

-CareerCast is a platform that helps job seekers create professional video resumes to stand out in their job search.
+careercast is a platform that helps job seekers create professional video resumes to stand out in their job search.

 ## Features